Compare CSV Data to Existing Records In Your CRM

 compare-new-3.png

-If Insycle could not find a match based on your Identity Field, the ID column in the generated comparison preview will say "Not Found," and the Result column will say "Not Compared."
+If Insycle cannot find a match between your original CSV and your database based on your Identity Field, the Result column in the downloaded compare CSV will say "Not Compared," and the ID column will say "Not Found."

-• Before: The existing data in your CRM
+• (Before) is the existing data in your CRM

 compare-new-4.png